NCU-DSA-111-1/assignment_2-caspershiue/README.md

 ./bin/shogi -n -s chessgame.txt
 ```

-Player x Enter the location of the chess you want to move.

-Player x Enter the location where you want to move the chess to.

-Player y Enter the location of the chess you want to move.
+Player Enter the location of the chess you want to move.(location entering way: X space Y)

-Player y Enter the location where you want to move the chess to.
+Player Enter the location where you want to move the chess to.

+If the movement meets the rule the chess will move and change the player's turn.

 If anyone go into the enemy's area, he can chose to promotion the chess.